U.S. Department of Agriculture (USDA)

 - Reducing wildland fire risks

-- Improving forest health and resiliency to insect and diseases as well as a changing climate
+- Improving forest health and durability to insect and diseases

 U.S. Department of Transportation (DOT)